50 Things About Betrayal Trauma | BTR.ORG

 12 Step

 A term for self-improvement programs based off of the twelve steps of Alcoholics Anonymous.
 Trauma research indicates that self-improvement programs are destructive to traumatized women.
 A woman must be completely safe from abuse before entering into any type of self-improvement program.
-Often, once she is safe from abuse, she finds that the “defects” of character that she felt compelled to work through are no longer a part of her being.
+Often, once she is safe from abuse, she finds that the “defects” of character are simply just the left over voice of the abuser in her own head.

 8 Comments